Estimate Consumption from a Bill Total

 - Handles fixed monthly fees and basic demand charges that do not influence energy tier breakpoints.

-- Works best when demand charges follow a fixed structure and do not introduce historical dependencies.
+- Works best when charges follow a fixed structure and do not introduce historical usage dependencies.

 While Bill Solve is a great tool for estimating usage under most standard tariff structures, it may not provide accurate results for tariffs with complex, demand-based, or historical pricing rules.